Skip to content

 3. Cursor breaks the request into subtasks and spawns subagents.
 Watch them run in the tiled pane layout.

-2. The agent will automatically create a Canvas in the side panel rather than dumping text into chat
+2. The agent creates a Canvas in the side panel automatically instead of dumping text into chat

 1. Open multiple repo folders in a single Cursor window (File > Add Folder to Workspace)

-2. In the Agents Window, your agent session has access to all roots, so you can reference files across repos by path
+2. In the Agents Window, the agent session has access to every root, so you can reference files across repos by path

-Pricing note: /multitask and Canvases are available on the Pro plan ($20/mo) and above.
-The Business plan ($40/user/mo) adds self-hosted cloud agent support announced in the same release cycle.
+One pricing note. /multitask and Canvases run on the Pro plan ($20/mo) and above.
+The Business plan ($40/user/mo) adds the self-hosted cloud agent support announced in the same release cycle.

-If you’re evaluating Cursor against its closest competitor, see our Cursor vs Copilot comparison.
-For a broader look at the field, the Best AI Coding Tools guide covers the full landscape.
+Weighing Cursor against its closest competitor?
+Our Cursor vs Copilot comparison does that head to head.
+For the wider field, the Best AI Coding Tools guide covers every serious option.

-You can also read our Cursor full review for a breakdown of strengths, weaknesses, and who it’s actually right for.
+Our Cursor full review breaks down the strengths, the weaknesses, and who it's actually right for.